libinfaby/grapes/Implementation/masters_preparation.rst

 1. DNA Registration
 ---------------------------------------------
 DNA stands for **Doctor's Name and Address**.
-DNA Registration is done online and this is how we store the doctor details on our servers.
-This information is later used by our various mobile applications.
+DNA registration is completed online and this information is stored on our servers for later use by various mobile applications.

-.. warning:: Before registering a doctor via DNA Registration you'll need to configure the DNA Registration link in the global settings.
+.. note:: Before registering a doctor via DNA Registration, you'll need to configure the DNA Registration link in the **Global Settings and Policies**.
+Search for ``DNA Registration Link``, double click on the item and set the value as ``www.link.com=<HID>`` where ``HID`` stands for the unique Hospital ID.
+Do the same for ``DNA Registration SMS Link`` if you want to send the link as an SMS to the doctors phone number.

-To register a doctor via DNA,
+.. topic:: Don't have the Hospital ID?

+   Hospital ID's are usually set up by the Grapes administrator.
+You'll get the ID from the G-Service popup in the system tray area (if it's already running), or you can contact the grapes administrator.

+After configuring the link, you can register doctors via DNA.
+For this,

 * Open Grapes Masters from *Masters > Grapes Masters* or by pressing *ctrl + G*
 * Select Doctor Master
-* On the newly opened form you'll see a button named **DNA Registration**
+* On the newly opened form you'll see a button at the top right corner named **DNA Registration**
 * Click on the button to open the DNA Registration website

-  .. note:: If you still see an error message while clicking the button, that might be the result of a wrongly configured DNA Registration link in the global settings and policies.
+  .. attention:: If you still see an error message while clicking the button, that might be the result of a wrongly configured DNA Registration link.

+* click register
+* info about all required options
+* click submit

 1. Consultation Details
 -----------------------
-test
+sfsfsfbsfhsfhfsy

 Bill Head Master